Chris Lammons: Cincinnati Bengals

 On January 24, 2023, Lammons was claimed off waivers by the Cincinnati Bengals, but was not added to their roster until after Super Bowl LVII.

 Indianapolis Colts

 On July 27, 2023, Lammons signed with the Indianapolis Colts.
-He was suspended for the first three games of the regular season on August 4, 2023.
-Following his suspension, he was released on September 25, and re-signed to the practice squad.
+He was suspended for the first three games of the regular season on August 4.
+Following his suspension, Lammons was released on September 25, and re-signed to the practice squad.
 He was signed to the active roster on December 22.

 Lammons was released by the Colts on August 27, 2024, and re-signed to the practice squad.
-On September 10, 2024, He was signed to the active roster.
-He was waived on January 4, 2025.
+On September 10, he was signed to the active roster.
+Lammons was waived by Indianapolis on January 4, 2025.

 On August 1, 2025, Lammons re-signed with the Colts.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 On October 4, Lammons was signed to the active roster.
+In 10 appearances (one start) for the team, he recorded three pass deflections and 17 combined tackles.
+On December 9, Lammons was placed on injured reserve due to a foot injury suffered in Week 14 against the Jacksonville Jaguars.